StavrosSar/MlFlow_Classification/README.md

-# Machine Learning Model Training and Experiment Logging with MLflow
+# MLFlow Experiment Tracker for Classification Models

+This repository demonstrates the use of [MLFlow](https://mlflow.org/) for tracking machine learning experiments with a variety of classification algorithms.
+The dataset used is assumed to be a CSV file named `clients.csv`, which contains features for predicting `default_payment_next_month`.
+The workflow involves preprocessing, feature selection, model training, evaluation, and logging results to MLFlow.

-## Overview
+## Features

-This repository contains a Python script that utilizes various machine learning algorithms to predict client default payments based on features contained in a dataset.
-The models are trained using scikit-learn, and MLflow is used to manage experiments, logging metrics, parameters, and model artifacts systematically.
+- **Classification Models**: Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors, Naive Bayes, SVM, and AdaBoost.
+- **Experiment Tracking**: Logs hyperparameters, metrics, artifacts, and models to MLFlow.
+- **Feature Selection**: Uses `SelectKBest` to select the top 50 features.
+- **Custom Evaluation Metrics**: Accuracy, Precision, Recall, and F1 Score.
+- **Dataset Splitting**: Splits the data into training (60%) and testing (40%) sets.

-## Technologies Used
+## Prerequisites

+- Python 3.6+
+- MLFlow installed and running locally
-- Python
+- The following Python libraries:
-- pandas
+  - `numpy`
-- NumPy
+  - `pandas`
-- scikit-learn
+  - `scikit-learn`
-- MLflow
+  - `mlflow`

-# For setting the tracking server on the local terminal:
+## Setting the tracking server on a local terminal:
 ```bash
 conda activate PythonProject
 ```
 ```bash
 mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlflow-artifatcs --host 127.0.0.1 --port 5000
 ```
-and then set "http://127.0.0.1:5000" on the set_tracking_uri